 The shackle is only 11 mm thick, but it’s made from a “MAX-Performance” steel that’s as strong as some of Kryptonite’s other 13 mm shackles.

-And this is reflected in the security ratings, with Sold Secure giving it a Silver award.
-In fact, it’s the only 11 mm U-lock with a Sold Secure Silver award.
+And this is reflected in the security ratings: it’s the only 11 mm shackle u-lock with a Sold Secure Silver award.

-But it’s not double-bolted (it features Kryptonite's famous "bent foot" shackle).
-And this is not a primary lock for high risk areas.
+However, it’s not double-bolted (it features Kryptonite's famous "bent foot" shackle).
+Which means it’s vulnerable to leverage attacks, and only needs to be cut once to open it up.
+So this is not a primary lock for high risk areas.

-But just like the TiGr, it’s a great lightweight lock for less valuable bikes, less dangerous areas and shorter stops.
-And like the titanium lock, it would also work well as a secondary lock.
+But it’s a great lightweight lock for less valuable bikes, less dangerous areas and shorter stops.
+Or it would also work well as a secondary lock.

-So if you’re looking for a super light bike lock at a very reasonable price, this is one of the best lightweight bike locks currently available.
+So if you’re looking for a very light bike lock at a very reasonable price, for low risk circumstances, then I think the Kryptonite Evolution LITE Mini-6 is one of the best lightweight bike locks currently available.

-5. Foldylock Compact: Best Lightweight Folding Bike Lock
+2. Foldylock Mini: Best Lightweight Folding Bike Lock

-Folding bike locks are not generally light.
-They're not as heavy as chains.
-But they're heavier than similarly sized u-locks.
-And while the Foldylock is no exception to this rule, it's the lightest folding lock currently available.
+Folding bike locks are not generally a lightweight option.
+They're certainly not as heavy as chain locks.
+But they're usually heavier than similarly sized u-locks.
+And while the Foldylock Mini is no exception to this rule, it is the lightest folding lock currently available.

 And again, because it's so small when folded down, if you throw it in a bag you'll barely notice it's there!